h-milz/ads-ubuntu/README.md

     `# cd /lib64 && ln -s ld-linux-x86-64.so.2 ld-lsb-x86-64.so.3`

-* some binaries use `libxcb-ewmh2`, and most of the provided shell scripts are written for Korm shell.
+* Some binaries use `libxcb-ewmh2`, and most of the provided shell scripts are written for Korn shell.
 Bash won't work due to some ksh'isms.
 Consequently,

     `# apt install libxcb-ewmh2 ksh`